-Bernardo Fort-Brescia, FAIA, is a founding principal of Arquitectonica.
+Bernardo Fort-Brescia is a founding principal of Arquitectonica.
 A native of Lima he did his early studies in Peru and Europe where he learned five languages which would later prove useful for his international career.
 He then studied architecture and urban planning at Princeton University and received a Master of Architecture from Harvard University, where he later taught.
 He first came to Miami in 1975 to teach at the University of Miami.
 By 1977 he founded Arquitectonica with a group of young architects and set up a studio in Coconut Grove.
-Within two years Arquitectonica’s work was appearing in magazines around the world.
-Today Arquitectonica has designed buildings in sixty countries from ten offices around the world.
+Within two years Arquitectonica’s work was widely published around the world.

 Mr. Fort-Brescia is the recipient of the 1996 AIA Florida Honor for Design Award and the 1998 AIA Silver Medal for Design Excellence.
 He was honored as a Fellow of the American Institute of Architects in 1992 and was inducted into the Interior Design Hall of Fame in 1999.
 Mr. Fort-Brescia was honored by the Salvadori Center in New York with the 2000 Founder’s Award.